 Still, 365-730 days doesn’t feel all that fast when you’re in it, and there are a lot of skills that give you far more instant gratification.
 It’s far too easy to set an expectation that “fast” means “nearly instantaneous.”

 DEFINITION: Learning Chinese fast means becoming fluent & literate within 1-2 years.
 If you remember that, then on day 200 of spending three hours per day on Chinese study and not yet arriving at fluency won’t feel disappointing because you set the proper expectations.

 Chinese is “Big” Not “Hard”

 Chinese is a big language compared to other languages.
-Remember that whole ‘game’ vs. ‘meta game’ thing?
+Remember that whole ‘game’ vs. ‘metagame’ thing?
 From the perspective of ‘the game,’ Mandarin is NOT all that challenging.
-Each item you need to learn is straightforward (especially with resources like TMBM), but there are more steps than other languages.
+Each item you need to learn is straightforward (especially with resources like The Mandarin Blueprint Method), but there are more steps for Mandarin learning than other languages.
 After all, you don’t have to learn an entirely new writing system to learn Spanish.

 BUT SERIOUSLY THOUGH HOW LONG DOES IT TAKE?

 “Ugh,” you say, “Can’t you give an actual answer and not pontificate about attitude?”
 Why yes, here’s an infographic that gets into the specifics of how long it takes.